agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 *An example of a test table with a context value*

-For a full list of runtime context variables available, their description, and related Business Dimension versioning properties, see [Context Variables Available in Test Tables](#_Context_Variables_Available).
+For a full list of runtime context variables available, their description, and related Business Dimension versioning properties, see [Context Variables Available in Test Tables](#context-variables-available-in-test-tables).

 Tests are numbered automatically.
-In addition to that, ID (*id*) can be assigned to the test table thus enabling a user to use it for running specific test tables by their IDs as described in the **Defining the ID Column for Test Cases** section in [OpenL Tablets WebStudio Guide](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide).
+In addition to that, ID (*id*) can be assigned to the test table thus enabling a user to use it for running specific test tables by their IDs as described in [OpenL Tablets WebStudio Guide > Defining the ID Column for Test Cases](https://openldocs.readthedocs.io/en/latest/documentation/guides/webstudio_user_guide/#defining-the-id-column-for-test-cases).

 The **\_description\_** column can be used for entering useful information.